hadiidbouk/autosparkle/README.md

 - Support binary delta updates.
 - Support for additional storage options.
-- Introduce the ability to package the app without distributing it.
 - Support for the `pkg` format.
 - Distributing autosparkle using Homebrew.

 Stay tuned for these exciting updates!

 ## Contributing